rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### set
-- Used by modules: sku_outbound, opening_balance, traceability
+- Used by modules: opening_balance, traceability, sku_outbound
 - Files: 3
 - Functions using this table:
   - get_next_serial in puvi-backend/puvi-backend-main/utils/traceability.py